innerbytes/idajs/Ida/srcjs/architect/entities.md

 ## Characters information:

-Extracted from lba2_ress.hqd from LBAArchitect.
+Extracted from lba2_ress.hqd from LBArchitect.

 Use this to find an existing LBA2 entity id when creating your mods.
 The entity id is set by calling `actor.setEntity(id)` on your actor object.